 - Wheel integrity.
 Whether you prefer two wheels or four, play with the wheels and make sure they’re firmly attached; screws are more long-lasting than rivets.
 And recessed wheels are less likely to get lopped off inadvertently.

 - Metal zippers are sturdier and more difficult to break into than plastic zippers.

-- If the handle retracts, it should feel sturdy and smooth as you pull the bag.
+- Retracting handle.
+If the handle retracts, it should feel sturdy and smooth as you pull the bag.
 A handle that retracts completely into the bag is less likely to get damaged.
 And check how much space inside the bag is taken up by the handle.